Opinion | Biden’s tough stance on Saudi Arabia is getting results. He shouldn’t relent.

 On Wednesday, Mohammed bin Salman, known as MBS, delivered his most conspicuous concession yet: the release of Loujain al-Hathloul, a 31-year-old women’s rights activist who had become the best-known Saudi political prisoner.
 Ms. Hathloul was abducted from the United Arab Emirates in 2018 and later held with other women’s activists in a secret prison, where she was brutally tortured.
 She and the other women were tried on trumped-up “crimes,” such as discussing human rights with Western diplomats.

 Senior Trump administration officials, including Secretary of State Mike Pompeo, attempted repeatedly to obtain freedom for Ms. Hathloul and the Americans and end the Saudi boycott of Qatar.
 They failed.
-That’s because MBS knew he had the protection of Mr. Trump, who bragged that he had “saved [MBS’s] ass” after the 2018 murder of exiled journalist Jamal Khashoggi, a permanent U.S resident and Post contributor.
+That’s because MBS knew he had the protection of Mr. Trump, who bragged that he had “saved [MBS’s] ass” after the 2018 murder of exiled journalist Jamal Khashoggi, a permanent U.S resident and Post contributing columnist.
 Now that the United States has a president unwilling to grant him carte blanche, MBS is rapidly backpedaling.

 That’s not to suggest that the serious problems the crown prince has introduced to U.S.-Saudi relations have been resolved.
 The war in Yemen that he launched, which has killed thousands of innocent civilians, must still be ended; President Biden has rightly announced the end of U.S. support for Saudi bombing and appointed a senior diplomat to pursue peace talks.